Citigroup's former COO to join hedge fund spun off from bank

+FRANKFURT, April 26 Deutsche Boerse said on Wednesday that it planned to buy back shares totaling around 200 million euros ($218 million) in the second half of this year.

-Citigroup's former Chief Operating Officer John Havens has been appointed as non-executive chairman of Napier Park Global Capital, the hedge fund spun out of the bank last year.
+Jan 13 Citigroup's former Chief Operating Officer John Havens has been appointed as non-executive chairman of Napier Park Global Capital LLC, the hedge fund spun out of the bank last year.

 The Wall Street Journal first reported the appointment.
 Napier Park's spokesman Mickey Mandelbaum confirmed Havens' appointment and said it would be effective immediately.